-Clare Waismann, CATC: I’m trying to get the insurance coverage right now for the recovery center so we can lower a bit of the costs.
-But again, insurance are still covering drug treatment as behavioral health.
+Clare Waismann, CATC: I’m trying to get the insurance coverage right now for the recovery center so we can lower a bit of the cost.
+But again, insurance is still covering drug treatment as behavioral health.

 Dwight Hurst, CMHC: It’s very, very complicated with that kind of stuff.
 It goes back to the whole medical system.
 I have been amazed at how many treatments are getting some really good research around them and are being turned down by insurance companies.
 Yeah, a lot of times.
 And sometimes it just has to do with whether or not it’s back or whatever.
 So that’s an ongoing battle that you mentioned, is trying to get detoxification and insurance working together.

 Clare Waismann, CATC: Well, a lot of the legal system and not by medical science.
 So, Dwight, not well, you ask about the drugs to control cravings.
 We use Naltrexone and Vivitrol.
 OK.
 Those are antagonists that have zero opioids in it.
 They are not opiates.
 They do not cause withdrawal.
-They do not cause dependence.
-None of the above.
+They do not cause dependence—any of the above.
 The only thing is those medications can only be taken when you’re opioids free.
-So you have to have you have to be completely detoxed in order to use those medications.
+So you have to have you have to be completely detoxed to use those medications.
 And they are wonderful medications to control physical craving.
 OK, we’ve been using this for over twenty years.
-And the biggest issue that we had in the beginning, one of the reasons we created Domus is.
+And the biggest issue that we had initially was one of the reasons we created Domus.
 Nobody would allow a patient to take Naltrexone in a treatment center.
 It would not be considered in recovery.
-And we used to fight of them and say, please, our patient got detox.
+And we used to fight them and say, please, our patient got to detox.
 He’s going to your treatment center.
 Please allow him to have Naltrexone.
-It’s a non-narcotic is non mood-alternating, it is not addictive.
+It’s a non-narcotic non-mood-alternating; it is not addictive.
 “No, no, no. No drugs.”

 Clare Waismann, CATC: The same thing with anti-depressants.
 No, they cannot take any mood alternating medication.

 Dwight Hurst, CMHC: That was something that blew me away when I first learned that the antidepressants were considered to be altering.
-In a sense thath there is shame and and discouragement around around that, which is treatment, actually.
+In a sense that there is a shame and discouragement around that, which is treatment, actually.

 Clare Waismann, CATC: We have been criticized because.
 It’s not the medical community that is researching us and deciding if this is good or not.
 Is the recovery community, people that do not understand the physiology of dependence.